MCUdude/MicroCore/README.md

 ## Timing options
-You can choose to enable or disable millis() and micros() directly from the timing menu.
+You can choose to enable or disable micros() directly from the timing menu.
 Great if you want to save some flash memory!
+millis() is automatically linked in when used.

 ## Serial support
 MicroCore features a brilliant, ultra-lightweight software UART library wrapped by `Serial`.
 This means you can use regular `Serial.print()`if you need to.
 Note that the baud rate has to be defined at compile-time and cannot be defined in the sketch.
 The table below shows a list of which clock frequencies use which baud rates by default.
 If you need a different baud rate for a specific clock frequency, you may modify the [core_settings.h file](#core-settings).